TharikaNagaraj/REACT-3/README.md

 # REACT-3

-Numbers reducer app and movie-list-app are both implemented using redux.js
+Numbers reducer app and Movie-list-app are both implemented using redux.js